sage-code/maj/README.md

 * Sometimes we loose letters from long words to make it shorter;
 * Numerals are unique but first letter is inspired from Romanic languages;
 * When there is divergence between root languages, Maj words can be original;
+* Most words including numerals are starting with consonant and end with vowel;

 ## The basics